lena-kateryniuk/hillel-git/Cypress VS Playwright.md

-Playwright and Cypress are two popular tools for testing web applications, providing capabilities for automation and user interface testing.
+There are two popular tools for testing web applications: Cypress and Playwright, providing capabilities for automation and user interface testing.
 Both tools have their own advantages and characteristics, and the choice between them depends on the specific needs of your project and your own experience.

 **Playwright**